shrff/gutenberg/docs/data/data-core-editor.md

 List of notices.

-### isSavingSharedBlock
+### isSavingSavedBlock

-Returns whether or not the shared block with the given ID is being saved.
+Returns whether or not the saved block with the given ID is being saved.

 *Parameters*

  * state: Global application state.
- * ref: The shared block's ID.
+ * ref: The saved block's ID.

 *Returns*

-Whether or not the shared block is being saved.
+Whether or not the saved block is being saved.

-### isFetchingSharedBlock
+### isFetchingSavedBlock

-Returns true if the shared block with the given ID is being fetched, or false otherwise.
+Returns true if the saved block with the given ID is being fetched, or false otherwise.

 *Parameters*

  * state: Global application state.
- * ref: The shared block's ID.
+ * ref: The saved block's ID.

 *Returns*

-Whether the shared block is being fetched.
+Whether the saved block is being fetched.

-### getSharedBlocks
+### getSavedBlocks

-Returns an array of all shared blocks.
+Returns an array of all saved blocks.

 *Parameters*